NewAlexandria/leadership_readme/notification-practices.md

 This enterprise time-based communication cheatsheet should help you maintain and evolve the course of conversations *within the scope of where that dialogue will make the biggest difference*.

+[Common problems from incorrectly relying on email](https://getpocket.com/explore/item/the-only-five-email-folders-your-inbox-will-ever-need) get written about often.
+Change it up!

 ## Email as Notification Aggregator
 ![](assets/setting-your-own-notification-preferences.jpg)